jrpotter/notebook/notes/proofs/index.md

 %%ANKI
 Basic
-Which natural deduction rule immediatley depends on the existence of a conditional proof?
+Which natural deduction rule depends directly on the existence of a conditional proof?
 Back: ${\Rightarrow}{\text{-}}I$
 Reference: Gries, David. *The Science of Programming*.
 Texts and Monographs in Computer Science.
 New York: Springer-Verlag, 1981.
 <!--ID: 1721825479299-->